 "Modernizing your software systems is no longer a choice."

 Nothing highlights the benefits of using software like technology startups.
 As Paul Graham defines it, a startup is a company designed to grow fast.
-They manage their incredible growth (Mosaic grew nearly 500% in 2022) by strategically leveraging software.
-Technology impacts an organization's performance so significantly that modernizing your technology is no longer a choice it's survival and must be a key part of every organization's operational strategy.
+They manage their incredible growth (Mosaic grew nearly 500% in 2022 and made the top 500 Inc 5000 in 2024) by strategically leveraging software, including our own product.
+Technology impacts an organization's performance so significantly that modernizing your technology is no longer a choice —it's survival and must be a key part of every organization's operational strategy.
 The world is rapidly changing, and we must move forward or get left behind, like Blockbuster, Barnes & Noble, and countless other businesses that rested on their past successes.

 2. Focus on why you're implementing new software